htefera/MLSystemsQualityEvaluation/README.md

    * We used a machine learing model valdiation tool ***Drifter-ML*** to evalaute performance threshoulds
 4.
 # Datasets Used for the Experimentation
+We used three popular classification datasets from Kaggle to evaluate the classification algorithms
 1. **Fashion MNIST Dataset**
   *  The dataset consists of 60,000 training examples and 10,000 test examples of Zalando's article images.
 2. **Titanic Disaster Dataset**
   *  The dataset describes the survival status of individual passengers as a result of the sinking of the Titanic in early 1912.
 3. **Pima Indian Diabetes Dataset**
   * The dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 It is used to determine whether or not a patient has diabetes, based on certain diagnostic measurements.

 # Machine Learning Libraries Considered